gearment-th1enlm02/.github/profile/README.md

 ## Overview
-This is a project that deploys a web application on AWS, featuring a React front-end, Node.js back-end, and MongoDB database, all containerized with Docker.
+This project deploys a web application on AWS, featuring a React front-end, Node.js back-end, and MongoDB database, all containerized with Docker.
 Infrastructure is provisioned via Terraform, with Nginx as a reverse proxy, automated MongoDB backups to S3, and CI/CD pipelines using GitHub Actions.
 This README provides a clear deployment guide for the project, hosted across three repositories in the [gearment-th1enlm02](https://github.com/gearment-th1enlm02) organization:

 - [gearment-terraform](https://github.com/gearment-th1enlm02/gearment-terraform): AWS infrastructure setup.
 - [gearment-hello-world-ui](https://github.com/gearment-th1enlm02/gearment-hello-world-ui): Front-end application.